Last update: November 22, 2025

 }

-completer, I like my custom version from the elvish-completions package better, because it completes hostnames from ~/.ssh/config
+One exception is the ssh completer, I like my custom version from the elvish-completions package better, because it completes hostnames from ~/.ssh/config instead of from ~/.ssh/known_hosts.

 use github.com/zzamboni/elvish-completions/ssh

-Prompt theme
+Prompt theme#

 I now use Starship for my prompt.

-eval (/usr/local/bin/starship init elvish --print-full-init | slurp)
+eval (starship init elvish --print-full-init | slurp)

 You can find my current Starship config file at https://gitlab.com/zzamboni/mac-setup/-/blob/master/files/homefiles/.config/starship.toml.